4 Ways to Assess Your Bidding Readiness Part 2

 - Not completing all documents required and failing to submit them on time

-- Resist cutting corners by way of inferior materials or lack of insurance
+- Cutting corners by using inferior materials or not purchasing insurance

 4. Are You the Best Bidder?